• Recipes

 cut strip steak on a gray plate with potatoes and beans.

-While grilled steak goes with almost anything you wish, a fresh garden salad is a good start.
-Try grilled vegetables like Grilled Mixed Vegetables, Grilled Baby Potatoes, Grilled Carrots, or Grilled Corn on the Cob.
+While grilled steak goes with almost anything you wish, a fresh garden salad always works, and grilled vegetables are even better: Grilled Mixed Vegetables, Grilled Baby Potatoes, Grilled Carrots, or Grilled Corn on the Cob.

-To store leftover strip steak, refrigerate it for 3-4 days or freeze it in an airtight container for 3-4 months.
+Leftover strip steak can be stored in the refrigerator for 3–4 days or frozen in an airtight container for up to 3–4 months.

 Why rest a strip steak before and after cooking?